civican/legisinfo/42-1/bills/C-23/bill_text.md

   **(1)** For greater certainty, section 19 and subsection 27(1) of the `Immigration and Refugee Protection Act` do not operate so as to prevent a border services officer from, under the laws of the United States, detaining a person in a preclearance area or preclearance perimeter and delivering them into the custody of a United States federal, state, tribal or local law enforcement agent.

-  **(2)** If a person or goods are detained under the laws of the United States in a preclearance area or preclearance perimeter by a border services officer and delivered into the custody of a United States federal, state, tribal or local law enforcement agent, a border services officer may disclose to the agent any information — including **personal information**, as defined in section 3 of the `Privacy Act` — that relates to the circumstances of that detention and delivery.
+  **(2)** If a person or goods are detained under the laws of the United States in a preclearance area or preclearance perimeter by a border services officer and delivered into the custody of a United States federal, state, tribal or local law enforcement agent, a border services officer may disclose to the agent any information — including personal information, as defined in section 3 of the `Privacy Act` — that relates to the circumstances of that detention and delivery.

 ### Exemption from Compliance on Entry into Canada